-14.4 Exemptions.
-The Commission may exclude Providers of Non-Gaming Services from the Supplier License requirement (a) if the Providers of Non-Gaming Services provide services or purvey equipment or furniture that is not specifically designed for, and is distributed generally for use other than in connection with, Gaming Activities, (b) if the Provider of Non-Gaming Services does not additionally provide Gaming Equipment to the Gaming Facility or Gaming Operation, (c) if the compensation received by the Provider of Non-Gaming Services is not grossly disproportionate to the value of the goods or services provided, and (d) if the Provider of Non-Gaming Operation.
-The Commission may adopt separate Application forms and procedures to license or otherwise register Providers of Non-Gaming Services than those used by Gaming Resource Suppliers.

-14.5 Manager Licensing Process.
+- Exemptions.
+The Commission may exclude Providers of Non-Gaming Services from the Supplier License requirement (a) if the Providers of Non-Gaming Services provide services or purvey equipment or furniture that is not specifically designed for, and is distributed generally for use other than in connection with, Gaming Activities, (b) if the Provider of Non-Gaming Services does not additionally provide Gaming Equipment to the Gaming Facility or Gaming Operation, (c) if the compensation received by the Provider of Non-Gaming Services is not grossly disproportionate to the value of the goods or services provided, and (d) if the Provider of Non-Gaming Services is not otherwise a Person who exercises a significant influence over the Gaming Operation.
+The Commission may adopt separate Application forms and procedures to license or otherwise register Providers of Non-Gaming Services than those used by Gaming Resource Suppliers. - 14.5 Manager Licensing Process.
 The Manager and those Affiliates and Related Persons required to be licensed pursuant to Section 16 of this Ordinance shall submit Applications to the Commission in the manner provided within Section 14.3(a) within 120 days of submission of a Management Agreement to the NIGC.
 The Commission shall, after its background investigation of such Applicant, render a decision as to whether such Applicant is eligible for licensure within 120 days of receipt of the aforementioned Applications.